yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2023/index.md

     "./nce2.png"
     >}}

-Sadly, as always, it’s not all perfect–“restrictions may apply.”
+Sadly, as always, it’s not all perfect–"restrictions may apply."
 Not all games can take advantage of NCE.
 Due to limitations in the Linux kernel and the requirements to run on a very restricted memory address space, some early Switch games need to have their updates installed to be able to run with NCE.
 Games like `The Legend of Zelda: Breath of the Wild` and `ARMS` use a deprecated 36-bit address space in their original v1.0.0 release, and NCE requires 39-bit to work.
 Here the emulator automatically reverts to JIT to allow booting the game.